2017 Best Law Schools in Dispute Resolution

 Please read instructions for each section carefully.
 All required materials must be received before you will be considered for admission to the Moritz LL.M.
 Program.
 If you have any questions about the application process, please contact the Moritz LL.M. office at (614) 292-1241 firstname.lastname@example.org.

 There is a $50 application fee for international students and a fee of $40 for U.S. citizens/permanent residents; both are nonrefundable.
 You must pay this application fee by credit or debit card in U.S. dollars at the time of online application submission.

 The Moritz LL.M.
-Program uses an online application process.
+Program uses an LSAC application process and OSU online application.
 You may pay the required application fee using a credit or debit card, and submit your application and other credentials (see below) via the electronic application process.